divine-ray/Servilia/Structure/Digests/Stressors on Factions.md

 Those parts of the council that aren’t completely proxy figures to the Mekhanites are becoming increasingly corrupt and influenced by various wealthy organisations and merchants guilds.
 ## [[Followers of Mekhane|Mekhanites]]
 Escalating fanaticism into a spiral of delusional worship, which makes them blind towards the consequences of their actions-> [[Stressors on Factions#Population]].
-Moreso the isolationism and deviation from their quest of [[His Divine Reassembly]]  is raising insecurities among the broader masses of their adherents, as this is their supposed ideal goal and strife, now becoming increasingly volatile.
+More-so the isolationism and deviation from their quest of [[His Divine Reassembly]]  is raising insecurities among the broader masses of their adherents, as this is their supposed ideal goal and strife, now becoming increasingly volatile.
-Additionally, a [[splinter group]] is starting to gain power and attention, which preaches for shedding their humanity and turning machine.
+Additionally, a [[True Machinists|new religious movement]] is starting to gain power and attention, which preaches for shedding their humanity and turning machine.

 # [[Sepulchre]]/Kukku
 Sitting atop lichen reliquary catacombs bears great risk to all involved.